cloudtrust/event-emitter/README.md

 If the target server is not available, the Events and AdminEvents are stored in a Queue.
 This queue has a configurable limited capacity.
 When the queue is full, the oldest event is dropped to store  the new one.
 For each new events or adminEvents, the event-emitter will try to send all the events stored in the buffer.
-Events remains in the buffer until they are sucessfully received by the target or dropped to make space for new ones.
+Events remains in the buffer until they are successfully received by the target or dropped to make space for new ones.

 ## Update process
 Each time a new Keycloak version is issued, the project must be updated: